Key points

 Many of these estuaries are naturally intermittently open to the ocean.
 Some are naturally open or depend on human intervention to maintain open entrances.

-Our Estuaries
+Our estuaries

 With more than two-thirds of the state’s population living in estuarine catchments, there is no doubt about the value that estuaries hold for our society.